EnriqueCarrero/IBM-Capstone/README.md

 Overview

-    Coursera Capstone Project - Contains the Jupyter Notebook for the final project
+    Coursera Capstone Project - Contains the Jupyter Notebook for the final project.
+The file is called Proyecto_Huesca.ipynb

     Final Presentation - Contains the presentation for the final project